'Star Wars' actor Donnie Yen's Communist Party ties spark Oscar host backlash - KESQ

 It’s not the first time Yen has attracted controversy among pro-democracy supporters in Hong Kong.
 He was previously criticized after performing next to Chinese leader Xi Jinping in 2017, an event Yen called a “great honor,” and for celebrating Hong Kong’s return “to motherland China” in 2020 on the anniversary of the city’s handover.

-These incidents prompted Hong Kong critics to call for the boycotts of his recent films — “Ip Man 4” in 2019, and “Mulan” in 2020.
+These incidents prompted many in Hong Kong to call for the boycotts of his recent films — “Ip Man 4” in 2019, and “Mulan” in 2020.

 Yen seemed to acknowledge his critics in the GQ interview, saying: “A lot of people might not be happy for what I’m saying, but I’m speaking from my own experience.”